This post may contain affiliate links. Read my whole disclosure here.

 3. Finding cars

-Invite your child to find cars of a specific color on the road. (for example: “Find 4 blue cars.”)
-The child will show you anytime he sees a car of that color and you will count together until he finds all of them.
+Invite your child to find cars of a specific color on the road. (for example: “Find 4 blue cars.”).
+They will show you anytime they see a car of that color, and you will count them together until they find all of them.

 4. Silly faces

-Laughing is a great way to create a relaxing atmosphere in the car and this game is perfect for this!
-You and your child take turns to make silly faces.
-One of you is making funny silly faces and the other is challenged not to laugh at them.
-When one laughs it becomes his turn to make silly faces.
+Laughing is a great way to create a relaxing atmosphere in the car, and this game is perfect for this!
+You and your child take turns making silly faces.
+One of you is making funny, silly faces, and the other is challenged not to laugh at them.
+When one laughs, it’s their turn to make silly faces.

 5. Number hunt